trycourier/courier-ios/README.md

 https://github.com/trycourier/courier-ios
 ```

-### using cocoapods
+### Using cocoapods
-1. update Podfile for ios 13.0+
+1. Update Podfile for ios 13.0+
     ```ruby
     platform :ios, '13.0'
     ```
-2. add the snippet in your `Podfile`
+2. Add the snippet in your `Podfile`
     ```ruby
     # Allows CourierService to access the Courier Pod
     target 'CourierService' do
       pod 'Courier-iOS'
     end
     ```
-3. open terminal in root directory and run
+3. Open terminal in root directory and run
     ```sh
     pod install
     ```